k-hnd/inside/DEVELOP.md

     cd /path/to/inside/dev_data/mongodb/database
     mongorestore

-Dump data is set to MongoDB
+Test data is set to MongoDB